revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/Python_Interview_Ques.md

   ---

-36.How to check whether the two variables are pointing to the same object in Python?
+36. How to check whether the two variables are pointing to the same object in Python?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

  <details><summary><b>Show Answer </b></summary>
 <blockquote>

-- To check the two variables are pointing to the same object in Python use `is` keyword.
+- To check the two variables are pointing to the same object in Python, we use `is` keyword.
 - The test returns True if the two objects are the same object.

 ```python